etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/creating-a-new-microservice.md

 ## Building a New Module for RX Capabilities

 !!!note
-    Make sure to complete the [Installing Etendo developer guide](/docs/developer-guide/etendo-rx/tutorials/installation) to set up the Etendo Platform.
+    Make sure to complete the [Getting Started section in the developer guide](/docs/developer-guide/etendo-rx/getting-started) to set up the Etendo Platform.

 ### Accessing as Admin User

-After setting the local environment up, as is described in the [**install etendo development environment**](/docs/developer-guide/etendo-classic/getting-started/installation/install-etendo-development-environment), we'll need to log in to the system with administration permissions to create the new module, projections, repository, etc.
+After setting the local environment up, as described in the [**install etendo development environment**](/docs/developer-guide/etendo-classic/getting-started/installation/install-etendo-development-environment), we'll need to log in to the system with administration permissions to create the new module, projections, repository, etc.

 Log in to your account as an administrator.
 The default login credentials for this administrative account are: